jianguoz/jianguoz/README.md

 ### Hi there 👋

-I am a senior research scientist at [Salesforce AI Research](https://www.salesforceairesearch.com/).
+I am a Senior Research Scientist at [Salesforce AI Research](https://www.salesforceairesearch.com/).
 I received Ph.D. in the Department of Computer Science at the University of Illinois at Chicago.
 During my doctoral study, I was advised by Prof. [Philip S. Yu](https://scholar.google.com/citations?user=D0lL1r0AAAAJ&hl=en) in the [BDSC](https://bdsc-uic.github.io/index.html) Lab.

 My research focuses on Conversational AI and AI Agent.
 <!--